 In their suit, the death row prisoners proposed two alternative methods of execution: injection of a combination of fentanyl with an anesthetic and death by firing squad.

 Execution by firing squad, while uncommon, is offered as an alternative method in four states.
 Lethal injection is the widely preferred execution method in the United States.

-A state department of corrections official testified during the trial that the agency is unable to procure fentanyl or either of the proposed anesthetics.
-The corrections official's comment echos a common argument that corrections agencies across the nation have been making for years as they struggle to obtain the drugs necessary to carry out lethal injections due to manufacturers not wanting their products used in executions.
+A state department of corrections official testified during the trial the agency is unable to procure fentanyl or either of the proposed anesthetics.
+The corrections official’s comment echoes a common argument corrections agencies across the nation have been making for years as they struggle to obtain the drugs necessary to carry out lethal injections due to manufacturers not wanting their products used in executions.